 Our pay philosophy is intended to foster a program that supports the Company's mission, values, and culture.
-We believe that our greatest asset is our people, and our Total Rewards program is designed to attract and retain talented team members who drive the Company's success.
+We believe that our greatest asset is our people, and our Total Rewards program, which includes salary, incentive pay, equity, retirement, and health benefits, is designed to attract and retain talented team members who drive the Company's success.
 The program is intended to be fair and easy to understand so that all team members and their managers understand the goals and outcomes.
-HealthEquity strives to administer the program in a manner that is applied consistently, equitably, and free of discrimination.
-HealthEquity believes in sharing the financial success of the Company and rewarding individual performance through offering participation in a bonus plan to all non-commissioned team members.
-The bonus pool is funded based on the financial performance of the Company, and team members' performance against objectives determines the individual payouts earned.
+HealthEquity strives to administer the program in a manner that is applied consistently, equitably, and free of discrimination, as follows: